coderschool-ta/cs-web-design-materials/exercises/exercise_1.md

   ```
   Bam!
 Now you got the horizontal list of hyperlinks on top right.
 The top bar should look like below:
   <img src='https://i.imgur.com/gbAhUeb.png' alt='top nav bar' />
-  **Note:** You may need to change the values of `top`, `left`, and `right` of each element to make sure they are centered on the screen.
-Use Page Ruler plugin for Chrome to get the exact px.
+  **Note:** Depend on your lapton sreen, you may need to change the values of `top`, `left`, and `right` of each element to make sure they are centered on the screen.
+Use *Page Ruler plugin for Chrome* to get the exact px.

 ## Milestone 5: Create the hero banner
 <img src='https://i.imgur.com/qZCyX6C.png' alt='hero banner full' />